-Captain Joe and Chef Mandy have spent over 10-years exploring the British Virgin Islands and look forward to showing you to some our favorite destinations!
+Captain Joe and Chef Mandy have spent over a decade exploring the British Virgin Islands and look forward to showing you some our favorite destinations!
 This itinerary is just a sample of the many islands, cays, and bays, we may visit during your week on board Kuma Too.

 Pick up at Village Cay Marina, Tortola.
 Settle into a secluded bay on Peter Island for an afternoon snorkel then float in the Caribbean Sea with the iconic Painkiller cocktail.
 On board Chef Mandy grills locally-caught Mahi-Mahi rubbed with fresh herbs for a sunset dinner celebrating your first night in paradise.